 After spending so much time checking out some well-designed blogs on the internet, I found a blog which had very minimalist yet aesthetic template.
 Turns out it was a Squarespace blog.
 I immediately adored its responsiveness and simplicity.
 So, I ended up checking Squarespace and took the 7-day free trial.

+Reasonable and satisfying price.
 It costs me around $16 (Rp 210k) a month to have my blog on this platform.
 For me, it's totally worth it, especially for a platform that gives so much creative freedom and satisfying service.
 So, financially, I think it's reasonable, though I know this isn't something that everybody's on board with.
 Note: the price doesn't include domain (.com) fee, since I purchased it from a different hosting company.

+Everything seems to be figured out.
 On Squarespace, installing plugins isn't needed.
 It includes a variety of features already built in, from various content blocks (text, gallery, video, buttons, code blocks, etc) to useful plugins (analytics, Mailchimp integration, social media sharing, announcement bar).
 Almost all your basic needs on plugins and features are already there!
 And if you probably thinking about integrating your site with other third parties' plugins or features, like Google for example, the developer support would give so much help.